-This use is as if you’ve paused in the first part of a sentence, had a little think about what you wanted to say next, and then finished the sentence off with a summary of what you really wanted to get across.
-The two parts are always closely related.
+This use is as if you’ve paused after the first part of what you wanted to say, had a little think about what you wanted to say next, and then finished things off with what you really wanted to get across.
+The two parts are always closely related, and can stand as separate sentences.
 This is quite a subtle thing to get right though, and it’s often easier to just use it for the first use above, to add more information to items in a list for the reader to think about more.

 🚦 Time for more?

 🎯 💻 Here are some exercises which test whether you understand the difference in how we use semi-colons, and how they differ from colons, full stops (called periods on some US sites) and commas.
 There are quite a few of them as it’s a harder skill to get right every time.

 Here is another explanation you could read: